nirat1606/OADis/README.md

 For building split files and metedata files from scratch, you need
 1. The VAW-dataset from the website: [VAW](https://github.com/adobe-research/vaw_dataset).
 2. Some images are part of [Visual Genome](https://visualgenome.org/), and can be downloaded from the official website.

+# Code and Models will be released soon